 9. Make a DIY yoga bolster

 Everyone loves a bolster!
-A few restorative yoga poses with a bolster after work can make all the difference.
+A few restorative yoga poses with a bolster before bed can make all the difference to gettng a good night’s sleep.
 Even if your friends are not into yoga yet, bolsters make great cushions and draught excluders!
-Make your own or if you’re not so crafty, buy a mini-one like this from Yogamatters with bonus tips on how to use it from Esther.
+Make your own.

 10. Create a yoga playlist

 Recreate the nostalgia of receiving a mixtape!
 Give someone your time and effort and show them you care by putting together a personal playlist to practice to.
 Check out Anna Sugarman’s Spotify yoga playlists for some music ideas and inspiration.

 Have a great rest of 2020 – however you choose to celebrate it!